 To address this gap, the International Centre for Evaluation and Development (ICED) developed this evidence and gap map (EGM) which is a platform of an interactive visual presentation of available relevant evidence and gaps on infrastructure’s impact on nutritious diets, women economic empowerment and gender equality.
 Findings of this EGM have academic and evidence-based policy implications for decision-makers in allocating scarce resources to under-researched (invested) thematic and geographical areas.
 The findings will inform evidence-based decision-making products (EBDMPs) such as policy briefs, evidence portal, and systematic reviews and meta-analysis of primary studies.
 The gaps identified in the map will inform the need to commission primary studies.

-We therefore welcome you to explore our Pre-final EGM, which consist of about 368 studies drawn from low- and middle-income countries across sub-Saharan Africa and South Asia.
+We therefore welcome you to explore our Pre-final EGM, which consist of 342 studies drawn from low- and middle-income countries across sub-Saharan Africa and South Asia.

 Explore how to navigate and use the map in the “About the map” feature of the map.
 We will like to open this map for consultation and your invaluable feedback.
 Your feedback will inform our final map.
 Please send any questions, request and comments to us on firstname.lastname@example.org or email@example.com